Giles de Braose: Bishop of Hereford

 Giles was elected as Bishop of Hereford on about 19 September 1200 and consecrated on 24 September 1200, at Westminster.
 The cathedral chapter had previously attempted to elect Walter Map, but the death of King Richard I of England prevented Map's election.
 He owed his election to his father's position with the king, and continued to receive gifts and grants from the king for the next four years.
 He was also granted custody of the castle of Bishop's Castle in southern Shropshire.

-Giles was probably responsible for the building of the tower of Brecon Cathedral and is depicted in a window in the north aisle.
-He may also have then been responsible for the building of the tower of Hereford Cathedral as his alabaster effigy can be seen there today and he holds a tower on his chest.
+Giles was probably responsible for the building of the tower of Brecon Cathedral.
+He may also have then been responsible for the building of the tower of Hereford Cathedral as his alabaster effigy can be seen there today.

 Over 50 documents from Giles' time as bishop survive, which show him to have had a good knowledge of canon law.
 He was often employed by the papacy as a judge-delegate, hearing cases referred back to England from Rome.
 Since Hereford was on the Welsh Marches, Giles was involved in the politics and disputes of the border lands, including a dispute between King John and Gwenwynwyn ab Owain of Powys, which was resolved around 1204.

 Troubles with John

 In late 1206 John appointed a new sheriff of Herefordshire, who appears to have put pressure on both Braoses, father and son.
 Giles may have been a hostage for his father's behaviour in April and May 1208, before escaping and going into exile in France in late May 1208.
-While he was in exile, he joined a group of other English exiles that were trying to get aid from King Philip II of France against John.
+While he was in exile, he joined a group of other English exiles who were trying to get aid from King Philip II of France against John.
 Giles' mother and elder brother were starved to death in 1210 on John's orders, and this probably increased his distrust and dislike of John.
 Giles aided Llywelyn ab Iorwerth's efforts to make an alliance with King Philip, which bore fruit in 1212.